lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 3. What is the relationship between movie ratings and box office numbers?
 4. What is the correlation between runtime and audience engagement?
 5. What is the correlation between sequels and box office numbers?
+6. What is the correlation between movie ratings and box office success?
-6. How did the pandemic affect the worldwide box office?
+7. How did the pandemic affect the worldwide box office?

 # Tools I used
 For my deep dive into the movie data analysis market, I harnessed the power of several key tools: